rhysd/action-setup-vim/README.md

 This action sets the following outputs which can be used by later steps.

-### `executable`
+### `executable` output

-Installed executable path.
+Absolute path to the installed executable.
 You can use it for running Vim command in the following steps.

 Here is an example to set Vim executable to run unit tests with [themis.vim][vim-themis].